Is Trinity HealthShare insurance?

 Is membership with Trinity HealthShare a contract or can I quit anytime?

 Membership is NOT a contract.
 You can cancel the membership at any time.
 There is a $125 application fee and a non-refundable $25 fee for Trinity Ministries if you choose to quit after being accepted to the membership.
 Trinity HealthShare requests proper notification from a member who chooses to quit for any reason.
 For more information please see Member Guidelines.

 What guarantees do I have that my contributions will be used correctly?

-Financial integrity and accountability of Unity HealthShare is very important.
+Financial integrity and accountability of Trinity HealthShare is very important.
 We adhere to the highest standards for operating and maintaining the utmost level of accountability through our auditing procedures and board of directors.
 Trust from our members is very important to us and there are several ways in which we maintain our trust from all members.

 What happens if my monthly contribution is late?

 Monthly contributions are due on the 1st or 15th of each month, depending on effective date.
 If the monthly contribution is not received by the due date, an administrative fee is assessed to track, receive, and post the monthly contribution.
 If the monthly contribution is not received by the end of the month, a membership becomes inactive as of the last day of the preceding month in which a monthly contribution was received.